-The current travel situation due to the corona virus/COVID-19 pandemic means that borders are closed to touristic travel.
-This overview was last updated on May 21st, 2020.
+The current travel situation due to the Corona Cvirus/COVID-19 pandemic means that borders are still mostly closed to touristic travel.
+This overview was last updated on June 6th, 2020.
 I hope you will find it useful, but please keep in mind that this is a very dynamic situation, so please check the offical resources listed below frequently.
 I will also try to update this page as often as possible.

 Quarantine Upon Entry

-Currently anyone entering Germany by land, sea or air is required by law to self-quarantine for 14 days.
+Persons entering Germany from outside the EU are required by law to self-quarantine for 14 days.

-The final decision is taken by the federal states, so there could be different rules in each states.
-This Patchwork is rather unfortunate; please feel free to contact me, if you should have specific questions.
+Quarantine is no longer mandatory if you are travelling from EU-States or Schengen-States including the UK in most federal states.
+The final decision here is taken by the federal states, so please check out local regulations.
+This patchwork is rather unfortunate so please feel free to contact me, if you should have specific questions.

-The situation on Germany’s land borders is growing equallly complex, as federal states and neighboring countries start Relaxing their checks and closures.
+The situation on Germany’s land borders is growing equally complex, as federal states and neighboring countries start relaxing their checks and closures.
 A word of warning though: While a lot of media coverage is phrased along the lines of ‚Reopening‘, ‚Opening barriers‘, and ‚Dismanteling Fences‘, you still have to either

 - Provide a valid reason for entering Germany such as visting your partner or family, important family events or intended medical treatment (more details here).

-- Plan to transit throgh Germany or fly ot of a German airport,
+- Plan to transit throgh Germany or fly out of a German airport,

 - Enter as a professional in certain fields (see the offical EU-list)

-Border to Current Status Outlook Denmark Travel Restricted by Germany new information expected on May 29th* Poland Travel Restricted by Poland due to fully reopen on June 15th Czech Republic Travel Restricted by Czech Republic due to fully reopen on June 15th Austria Sporadic Border Controls due to fully reopen on June 15th Switzerland Sporadic Border Controls at least until June 15th France Sporadic Border Controls at least until June15th Luxembourg No More Border Controls Belgium Sporadic More Border Controls at least until May 15th The Netherlands No More Border Controls
+Border to Current Status Outlook Denmark Sporadic Border Controls Poland Travel Restricted by Poland due to reopen on June 15th Czech Republic No More Border Controls Austria No More Border Controls Switzerland Sporadic Border Controls at least until June 15th France Sporadic Border Controls at least until June15th Luxembourg No More Border Controls Belgium Sporadic Border Controls at least until June 15th The Netherlands No More Border Controls

 Entering Germany is currently only possible at designated border crossings (see the official list published by the Federal Ministry of the Interior, Building and Community).

 - For the border to the Czech Republic consult this official list by the Czech Ministry of the Interior.
-Information regarding Poland can be found on this website of the German Embassy in Poland (scroll down to the first underlined headline; PKW=cars, LKW=trucks, Fußgänger=pedestrians, bicycles).All border crossings between Germany and Austria, Switzerland, and France have reopened on May 16th, 2020.
+Information regarding Poland can be found on this website of the German Embassy in Poland (scroll down to the first underlined headline; PKW=cars, LKW=trucks, Fußgänger=pedestrians, bicycles).All border crossings between Germany and Austria, Switzerland, and France can be used since May 16th, 2020.